KatarinaKelsey/Antigone_Notes/README.md

 * Hölderlin, F. (2001) Holderlin's notes to Antigone.
 In: Constantine, D. (trans.)
 (2001) *Hölderlin's Sophocles: Oedipus and Antigone* (pp. 113-118).
 Tarset, England : Bloodaxe Books.
 Retrieved from https://www.scribd.com/doc/88642241/Hölderlin-s-Antigone
 * de Man, P. (1986) Conclusions: Walter Benjamin's 'The Task of the Translator’.
 In: de Man, P. (1986) *The resistance to theory* (pp.73-105).
 Minneapolis: University of Minnesota Press.
 Retrieved from http://www.colorado.edu/humanities/ferris/Courses/Benjamin/DeMan,%20Paul-Conclusions%20Walter%20Benjamins%20The%20Task%20of%20the%20Translator_The%20Resistance%20to%20Theory%2073-105.pdf
 * Sophocles. *Antigone*.
 Translated from German by Friedrich Hölderlin 1982.
 Retrieved from http://gutenberg.spiegel.de/buch/antigone-6244/1
-* Steiner, G. (1969) *Antigones : How the Antigone legend has endured in Western literature, art, and thought*.
-London : Yale University Press.
+* Steiner, G. (1986) *Antigones : The Antigone myth in Western literature, art and thought*.
+Oxford, England : Oxford University Press.